ChrisNeedham200/loadimpact-docs/jekyll/_v4/core-concepts/what-are-virtual-users.md

 <h2>Background</h2>

-LoadImpact's definition of Virtual Users(VUs) along with supplemnental information to cover common questions about VUs.
+LoadImpact's definition of Virtual Users(VUs) along with supplemental information to cover common questions about VUs.

 ***